 - Web developer

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), information security analysts, web developers and computer network architects were projected to see a faster than average job growth of 18%, 27%, and 9% from 2014-2024, respectively.
-Network and computer systems administrators were projected to see an 8% growth in that same decade.
-In May 2015, web developers earned median wages of $64,970 annually, while network and computer administrators earned an annual median salary of $77,810, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), information security analysts, web developers and computer network architects are projected to see a faster than average job growth of 32%, 13%, and 5% from 2018-2028, respectively.
+Network and computer systems administrators are projected to see a 5% growth in that same decade.
+In May 2019, web developers earned median wages of $73,760 annually, while network and computer administrators earned an annual median salary of $83,510, according to the BLS.

 In addition to PHP certificate programs, certain organizations and institutions also offer PHP certification.
 The most popular PHP certifier is Zend Technologies.
 The organization requires that individuals complete a series of tests in order to gain PHP certification, which will then provide them with an industry credential and make them more valuable in the eyes of potential employers.
 In order to gain PHP certification, individuals must prove that they understand how PHP works in a variety of real-world situations.
 One of these situations may involve developing the language and graphics for a functional website.
 PHP certification tests also typically include a multiple-choice section, which must be completed to 75% accuracy.